 With an abundance of opportunity and growth, computer science graduates enjoy strong prospects for computer science careers in Michigan.

 Higher Education in Michigan

 Michigan is home to 93 public, private, nontraditional, and nonprofit colleges and universities.
-Collectively, Michigan institutions enroll more than 370,000 full-time students, 34.3% of whom graduate within four years.
-Large institutions, such as Michigan State, UM, and Michigan Tech, serve students in some of the nation’s top college towns and online.
-Campuses situated near the Great Lakes are top destinations for nature lovers.
+Collectively, Michigan institutions enroll more than 370,000 full-time students, with 34.3% of public school students graduating within four years.
+Large institutions, such as Michigan State University, University of Michigan, and Michigan Tech serve students in some of the nation's top college towns and online.
+Campuses near the Great Lakes are top destinations for nature lovers.

-Michigan is the ideal location for students in technology-related fields.
-Michigan’s public universities attract large amounts of funding for research grants, making computer science colleges in Michigan attractive options for both residents and distance learners.
+Michigan is an ideal location for students in technology-related fields.
+The state's public universities attract large amounts of funding for research grants, making computer science colleges in Michigan attractive options for residents and distance learners.

 Computer Science Careers in Michigan

-Graduates of computer science programs in Michigan pursue careers across industries, including healthcare, finance, entertainment, education, and transportation.
-The state’s computing industry is growing rapidly, especially in tech-focused areas such as Ann Arbor and Metro Detroit.
+Graduates of computer science programs in Michigan pursue careers across many industries, including healthcare, finance, entertainment, education, and transportation.
+The state's computing industry is growing rapidly, especially in tech-focused areas, such as Ann Arbor and Metro Detroit.

-The BLS projects computer and information technology occupations to grow 13% nationally by 2026, faster than the average for all occupations.
-Occupations growing particularly quickly in Michigan include information security analysts, actuaries, and computer and information research scientists, which the BLS projects to grow 20.4%, 24.4%, and 9.8% by 2024, respectively.
+The BLS projects computer and information technology occupations to grow 13% by 2026, faster than the national average for all occupations.
+Michigan occupations growing particularly quickly include information security analysts, actuaries, and computer and information research scientists.

 Computer Science Employers in Michigan